About Our Teachers

 Co-Director of Mindful USC

-Mark Miller is the coordinator of Mindful USC and a clinical psychologist who earned his doctorate in psychology at Pepperdine University.
+Mark Miller is the Co-Director of Mindful USC and a clinical psychologist and certified mindfulness teacher.
 Dr. Miller worked at the USC Student Counseling Services for three years prior to his work with Mindful USC.
-He has been a meditator in the health care industry for over 25 years and is interested in integrating psychology and mindfulness practices.
+He has been a meditator for over 25 years and is interested in integrating psychology and mindfulness practices.
+Mark also has a private psychotherapy practice.

-Dr. Miller regularly teaches classes in the basics of mindfulness and Mindful Self-Compassion to help USC community members build skills to manage strong emotions and recurrent thoughts while being compassionate towards themselves and others.
+Dr. Miller regularly teaches mindfulness topics including the basics of mindfulness, working with distress, Mindful Self-Compassion, and the spirituality of mindfulness to help USC community members build strong mindfulness skills to help them manage strong emotions and recurrent thoughts while being compassionate towards themselves and others as well as to build meaning through connection with their own lives.

 Rev. Jim Burklo